Hire in Netherlands

 Short-term care leave can be taken to provide essential care to parents, ill children who still live at home or partners.
 However, this leave is only granted if the employee is the only person who can take care of the ill person at that moment in time.
 During the period of leave, the employer continues to pay 70% of the employee’s salary.
 If this is less than the minimum wage, the employer pays the minimum wage.

 If a child, partner or parent of an employee is seriously (e.g. life-threateningly) ill and requires care, the employee can request long-term care leave.
 During this period of leave, the employer is not required to continue paying the employee’s salary.

 Special or extraordinary leave

-Marriage of a family member 1 day
+- Marriage of a family member: one day

 Holiday entitlement during leave

 Holiday entitlement in the Netherlands continues to accumulate while an employee takes leave.
-The employer may not deduct days taken off for leave from an employee’s holiday entitlement, unless the employee has extra holiday entitlement (more than 4x the number of days worked in a week) and this has been agreed in their collective labour agreement.
+The employer may not deduct days taken off for leave from an employee’s holiday entitlement, unless the employee has extra holiday entitlement (more than 4x the number of days worked in a week) and this has been agreed upon in their collective labor agreement.

 Maternity & Parental Leave

 Work for pregnant women and women who have recently given birth must take account of their specific circumstances.
 A pregnant woman is entitled to extra breaks and, in principle, is not required to work nights or overtime.
 A pregnant woman is also entitled to work in a steady and regular pattern of working hours and breaks.
 The employee may not undertake any work from four weeks prior to the probable date of the birth until six weeks after the birth.